Women and children in Coka village, Maiwand District, Kandahar Province, wait to be seen by a UNICEF-supported mobile health and nutrition team.

 UNICEF in Afghanistan

-UNICEF is on the ground in Afghanistan working with partners to shore up essential services for children and to provide lifesaving support and protection for the most vulnerable.
+UNICEF is on the ground in Afghanistan working with partners to shore up essential services and provide lifesaving support and protection to children and families in need.
+Learn more and how to help.

 Rapidly deteriorating conditions for children and families in the country — one already marked by decades of insecurity and climate-driven natural disasters — have created one of the worst humanitarian crises of our time.

-The COVID-19 pandemic was particularly devastating for Afghanistan, fueling chronic poverty.
-A majority of the population cannot meet their basic needs due to cascading crises.
-Rates of acute malnutrition among children under age 5 continue to soar due to widespread food insecurity, and the health system is severely strained, under resourced and under staffed.
+The COVID-19 pandemic devastated Afghanistan, fueling chronic poverty.
+A majority of the population have not been able to meet basic needs due to cascading crises.
+Rates of acute malnutrition among children under age 5 have soared due to widespread food insecurity, and the health system is severely strained, under resourced and under staffed.

 Unsafe water and inadequate sanitation is another major problem, contributing to poor health and well-being of children and families in many areas of the country.